 The Butrint National Park Visitor Center must convey the Outstanding Universal Values of this World Heritage Site; serve as an educational forum and community gathering place; and be a regional hub for tourists to promote other nearby natural and cultural attractions

-The challenge will be to create a thought-provoking yet practical design — one that is efficient and functional but with charisma too.
+Teams were challenged will be to create a thought-provoking yet practical design — one that is efficient and functional but with charisma too.